|

 The Qin Shi entry for Yongmen Zhou is as follows.

-When Han E was traveling east of Qi he ran low on provisions.
-Coming to Yongmen he was sold his songs in order to eat.
-He left, but the sound continued, reverberating for three days.
-People all around there thought he hadn't left, and people who met him on the road criticized him.
+When Han E was traveling east of Qi she ran low on provisions.
+Coming to Yongmen she had to sell her songs in order to eat.
+After she left the sound continued reverberating for three days.
+People all around there thought she hadn't left, and people who met her on the road criticized her.
 So Han E (played a) Long Song and cried mournfully.
 People for one li around, young and old, were all sad.
 They cried in front of each other and could not eat for three days.
-Quickly they ran (to Han E) and asked him to come back.
+Quickly they ran (to Han E) and asked her to come back.
 Overjoyed, this time Han E played a Long Song which made everyone for one li around so joyous they hopped and danced to the rhythm, unable to stop themselves, and they forgot their sadness of the previous day.
 Thus the people of Yongmen enjoyed singing and crying at the same time, and they studied the precious sounds of (Han) E.

 This account made no mention of the titles of any melodies connected with Yongmen Zhou.
-It also does not mention Yongmen Zhou writing down his music.9
+It also does not mention Yongmen Zhou writing down his music.14

 1.